ricomoss/python-april-2014/class5/README.md

 Modules
 -----------------

-Modules are a way of Python to organize files so that code within one file can be made accessible to another file.
+Modules are the way Python organizes files so that code within one file can be made accessible to another file.
 This is very important because you don't want to build your entire project in a single file.
 Just as you should always keep your code in small logical chunks so should you also keep your files as small logical chunks.
 Put utility functions in a utils.py file, put models in a models.py file, etc.

 You must be sure to add your module to the system's ``PYTHONPATH``.
 The ``PYTHONPATH`` is an environment variable that tells Python where to look when you declare files.
 This can be to execute files or to import code from another file.

 You can imagine it might get tedious always trying to keep track of your ``PYTHONPATH``.
 To fix that problem it's very useful to use virtual environments.
 Virtual environments provide you the ability to install Python libraries, modify your interpreter, modify *any* environment variable...all without effecting your base system or any other virtual environment.

-For example, suppose you have a project you are building using Python 3 and another Python library, say, psycopg2.
+For example, suppose you have a project you are building using Python 3 and another Python library, say psycopg2.
 The psycopg2 library allows for you to interface with a PostgreSQL database.
 You'll need to do some basic setup of environment variables to get this all working correctly.

 Suppose you have other projects that use Python 2 and MySQL.
 If you start fiddling with the environment variables or installing other libraries you may effect your other projects.
 If you ensure you always use virtual environments you won't have this problem.